Complete Guide to Boat Lily Care and Growth

 • the center keeps yellowing despite reducing water

-• offsets are crowding so tightly that the crown stays humid
+• offsets crowd so tightly that the crown stays humid

 If your Boat Lily has become a dense traffic jam of leaves and roots, fresh mix often fixes more than people expect.